AOEsports/logtime-ws-client/README.md

 Workshop code is a modified version of LogTime.

 Download the prebuilt release, and run it.
 It will open up Port **3001**.
 Navigate to http://localhost:3001 and it will ask for the path to your Workshop Logs folder.
 This is usually located at `C:\Users\<username>\Documents\Overwatch\Workshop`.
 Once you have selected the folder, it will start watching the folder for new files, and watch the most recent file for changes.

+## Help?
+The project is provided "as is".
+Users are expected to have some level to knowledge for NJS.
+Any breaking issues, open an issue!